Swift-Teacher/MemeMaker23/README.md

 ## Purpose 🖥 💻 📱
-This a great app project that introduces students to the segmented control action, implementing and learning about gesture recognizers, layering storyboard elements, practice with storing data in an array, and making an app that is fun to build and fun to create.
+This is a great app project that introduces students to the segmented control action, implementing and learning about gesture recognizers, layering storyboard elements, practice with storing data in an array, and making an app that is fun to build and fun to create.

 The project enables students to build another app from scratch including the planning and prototyping process of storyboarding the app in Keynote.